Simulating Open Quantum Systems Using Hamiltonian Simulations: Illustrative Demonstration Using a First-Order Algorithm

 serves as a first-order approximation to the Lindblad equation \eqref{eq:lindblad}.
 This formula can be directly extended to the general case with multiple jump operators, simply by appending the additional jump operators along the first row and the first column.
 Furthermore, the update process described in \eqref{eqn:update_first_order} only comprises a Hamiltonian simulation and a trace-out procedure, making it straightforward to implement and succeed with probability one.

-The algorithm above is similar to the first-order scheme in Ref.~\cite{CW17}, which uses first-order Trotter splitting to separate $\exp(\mathcal{L}_V \dt)$ and $\exp(\mathcal{L}_H \dt)$.
+The above algorithm is similar to the first-order scheme in Ref.~\cite{CW17}, which uses first-order Trotter splitting to separate $\exp(\mathcal{L}_V \dt)$ and $\exp(\mathcal{L}_H \dt)$.
 Subsequently, it uses formulas analogous to those in \eqref{eqn:update_first_order} to simulate $\exp(\mathcal{L}_V \dt)$.
-However, it is difficult to extend the first-order scheme in \cite{CW17} to high-order schemes.
-We note that the limitation of the first-order accuracy comes from two components: 1.
-The first-order approximation of the map $\exp(\mathcal{L}_V \dt)(\rho)$; 2.
-The first-order Trotter splitting is used to separate $\exp(\mathcal{L}_V \dt)$ and $\exp(\mathcal{L}_H \dt)$.
-While the approximation of $\exp(\mathcal{L}_V \dt)(\rho)$ might be improved to a higher order approximation, which is already not trivial, it is very difficult to avoid the first-order error caused by the first-order Trotter splitting.
-Unlike Hamiltonian simulation, the simulation of the dissipative part $e^{t\mathcal{L}_V}$ must have a non-negative $t$, meaning the simulation can not go backward in time, since it does not constitute a CPTP map.
-However, for Trotter splitting beyond second-order with a real time variable $t$, a backward-in-time simulation is required \cite{BlanesCasas2005}.
+However, it is difficult to extend the first-order scheme in \cite{CW17,pocrnic2023quantum} to high-order schemes.
+We note that the limitation of the first-order accuracy comes from two components: (i) the first-order approximation of the map $\exp(\mathcal{L}_V \dt)(\rho)$; and (ii) the first-order Trotter splitting used to separate $\exp(\mathcal{L}_V \dt)$ and $\exp(\mathcal{L}_H \dt)$.
+While the approximation of $\exp(\mathcal{L}_V \dt)(\rho)$ might be improved to a higher-order approximation, which is already not trivial, it is very difficult to avoid the first-order error caused by the first-order Trotter splitting.
+Unlike Hamiltonian simulation, the simulation of the dissipative part $e^{t\mathcal{L}_V}$ must have a non-negative $t$, meaning the simulation cannot go backward in time, since it does not constitute a CPTP map.
+However, for Trotter splitting beyond second order with a real time variable $t$, a backward-in-time simulation is required \cite{BlanesCasas2005}.
 The method described in \cite{CW17} employs \eqref{eqn:update_first_order} merely as an illustrative example.
-Their primary algorithm is built upon the first-order method expressed in the Kraus form \eqref{eqn:Kraus_form}, and the accuracy is boosted using a compression scheme.
+The authors' primary algorithm is built upon the first-order method expressed in the Kraus form \eqref{eqn:Kraus_form} and the accuracy is boosted using a compression scheme.
 A key goal of this paper is to demonstrate that the Stinespring form, such as the one in \eqref{eqn:update_first_order}, paired with an appropriate dilated Hamiltonian, can be constructed to achieve arbitrary orders of accuracy.